 I made my first visit to London back in 2004 with my English friend and then-roommate.
 It was my first international trip, my first red-eye flight, and my first time having to look right-left-right when crossing the street instead of left-right-left.
 Thankfully I did not get hit by a bus…just almost.
 E and spent a few days walking all over central London so that I could see the big sights.
 I made a second visit this past fall with my BFF.
 It was her first time so again I traipsed all over central London crossing Tower Bridge, people watching in Piccadilly Circus, and seeing if Great Aunt Betty was home at Buckingham Palace.
 My FitBit dinged off 10,000 steps before afternoon tea.

-Well, I’m heading back to London this spring.
-Except this time solo and with a hankering to see and do some more off-beat things that you might only do on a return trip.
+Well, I made a third visit to London this past spring.
+This time solo and with a hankering to see and do some more off-beat things that you might only do on a return trip.
 So what’s made my short list?
 These are just a few cool things to do in London:

 Watch the Sunset from the Sky Garden

-You won’t get a much better view than 155 meters above the city in the lounge on top of the Walkie-Talkie building.
+You won’t get a much better view than 155 meters above the city in the Sky Garden lounge on top of the Walkie-Talkie building near the Thames.
 You can visit for free but you’ll need to make a reservation.
 They take bookings up to three weeks in advance and it typically will fill up.
 The effort is worth it though for those views.